 2. Identifying ESC light and its meaning

 It’s easy to identify the ESP light in the car’s dashboard.
-It is the dashboard light with two skid marks and a car on top.
+It is the dashboard light with a car with wavy lines sign.
 Electronic Stability Control light illuminates if the vehicle activates ESC because of lack of steering control, particularly when driving on a slippery road.
 The light will stay illuminated as the vehicle attempts to regain traction control.

 If you’re driving on a smooth surface but the ESP light keeps on blinking, there’s a high chance that the ESC system of your vehicle is experiencing problems.
 Usually, it is because of sensors that are faulty and need replacement.
 There are modern vehicles that have a switch button that enables you to switch off the ESP.